Don’t make the mistake of not using your historical transactional data

 Analysing our customer’s transactions allows us to segment customers based on how much money they can bring to our business.
 This will help us to create a customer journey and convert a low value and unengaged customer into one that’s high value and highly engaged.

 Our customers have different characteristics and we should have personalised dialogs with each of them.
-We should send a different message to someone who’s just begun their customer journey and to someone who’s a regular buyer.
+We should send a different message to someone who’s just begun their customer journey and a different one to someone who’s a regular buyer.

 It’s by analysing our customer’s transactions that we’ll learn important insights about our customers and improve campaign performance and ROI.
 Without performing this analysis, it would be much more difficult to know who our most valuable customers are.
 It’ll also allow us to fine tune our campaigns for further improvements.
 We’ll find our best performing customers and that’ll allow us to better target our customers at a lower cost.